Abigayle-Mercer/jupyter-server-ai-tools/README.md

 - Extension authors to register tools with minimal effort
 - Agent builders to dynamically discover and bind tools
-- Optional schema enforcement when needed
-- Future compatibility with MCP and OpenAPI-based agents
+- Compatibility with multiple tool call formats, including OpenAI, Anthropic, MCP, and Vercel

 ## 🧹 Uninstall